 What I do when I am not tutoring

 As well as being a professional tutor, I am a jewellery designer and silversmith, a lover of Latin American Literature (especially Mario Vargas Llosa) and a keen follower of outdoor pursuits such as hiking and trekking.
-You will generally find me in my studio moulding pieces of metal, or wading through big puddles in the country with my dog at my side.
+I have two young daughters who now take up most of my free time, however!

 ''My daughter got a lot of value out of the session with Emily & we look forward to more such sessions.
 Emily has also been providing regular email support to my daughter & has been in touch with me too.''
 (Mother of IB English student)

 “Emily has been great thus far - she is dedicated, innovative and patient with our son...Just who he needs, I think, to improve his confidence in maths and to focus on the cornerstone subjects that he finds difficult.”
 (Mother of Year 5 student)

 "I am really excited that our son has such a fabulous, serious teacher and so is he.
 He is very eager to have his lessons with Emily and never complains about homework, a wonderful sign that he is enjoying the teachings.
 Compliments to Emily and Keystone Tutors!"
 (Mother of Year 10 English student)

 ''Emily is really a terrific teacher and her classes are an enormous help to [our daughter]…Given all of the progress that [our daughter] has made, we are really pleased that she has had the opportunity to work with a teacher of Emily’s calibre.
 In addition to her evident strengths in the virtual classroom, Emily is really attentive to building on [our daughter]’s strengths and working on her shortcomings.
 When I have questions and concerns about [our daughter]’s current and future development, I never hesitate to ask Emily about them since I know that I will get a timely and thoughtful answer from her.''
 (Mother of Year 10 English student)